-On the exterior, everything is designed with the vehicle’s range in mind, particularly utilising aerodynamics.
+On the outside, everything is designed with the vehicle’s range in mind, particularly utilising aerodynamics.

-At the front, Audi’s customary large open grille is replaced with a lower, more closed version – due to the lack of need for an air intake like a regular combustion engine.
+At the front, Audi’s customary large open grille is replaced with a lower, more closed version – this is due to the lack of need for an air intake to cool the engine like a regular combustion engine.

 The roofline slopes to allow air to pass easily over the top of the car, while the exterior shoulder lines, which surround the vehicle, ensure a lower centre of gravity.